somhi/jtframe/doc/macros.md

 JTFRAME_FLIP_RESET       |         | Varying the flip DIP setting causes a reset JTFRAME_HEIGHT           |         | Sets the video height
 JTFRAME_INTERLACED       |         | Support for interlaced games
+JTFRAME_INTERPOL2        |         | Enables a x2 FIR interpolation filter for audio.
+The game 'sample' output must be well defined
 JTFRAME_IOCTL_RD         |         | Enables saving to SD card via NVRAM interface.
 Set it to the number of bytes to save on MiST.
 Any value will work for MiSTer
 JTFRAME_LITE_KEYBOARD    |         | Disables automatic MAME keys mapping
 JTFRAME_MIST_DIPBASE     | MiST    | Starting base in status word for MiST dip switches